algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFirstWeek.md

 1. Hardware part
     - The team had some trouble with the hardware, as the components were not working as expected.
-    - The team decided to take other components who were working properly.
+    - The team decided to take other components that were working properly.
 2. Reverse engineering
     - The team had some trouble with the reverse engineering of the existing software mainly because of the hardware components.
 3. Working for a real company
-    - For some of the team members, it was the first time working for a real company, so it's different for them but they are adapting.
+    - For some of the team members, it was their first time working for a real company, so it's different for them but they are adapting.

 ## Next week's plan

 1. Documents
-    - Finish the functional specifications document on monday.
+    - Finish the functional specifications document on Monday.
     - Add the KPIs to the management documents.
     - Begin the technical specifications document.
     - Continue the test plan.